I am a Research Fellow at the School of Education at the University of Leeds.

-- (Applied) corpus linguistics
+- corpus linguistics methodology.

 I regularly do consultancy for the Cambridge University Press ELT research group, using corpora to report on recent lexical and grammatical changes in spoken British English.